ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Build-Llama3-Chat-Android-App-Using-Executorch-And-XNNPACK/6-Build-Android-Chat-App.md

 Make sure you can confirm <path_to_android_ndk>/build/cmake/android.toolchain.cmake is available for CMake to cross-compile.
 {{% /notice %}}

-3. (Optional) If you need to use tiktoken as the tokenizer (for LLama 3), set `EXECUTORCH_USE_TIKTOKEN=ON`, and CMake uses it as the tokenizer.
-If you run other models such as LLama 2, skip this step.

-    ``` bash
-    export EXECUTORCH_USE_TIKTOKEN=ON # Only for LLama3
-    ```

-4. Run the following commands to set up the required JNI library:
+3. Run the following commands to set up the required JNI library:

     ``` bash
     pushd extension/android